Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Renewable electricity involves no fossil fuels in its creation and produces zero carbon dioxide emissions when it is generated.

-Some 40% of the electricity in the National Grid comes from renewable sources, according to the latest government figures (for 2020-2021).
+Over 40% of the electricity in the National Grid comes from renewable sources, according to government figures (for October-December 2021).

-Wind and solar account for a large proportion of renewable electricity generation in the UK.
-But hydroelectricity and bioenergy contribute too.
+Wind and solar account for a large proportion of renewable electricity generation in the UK, but hydroelectricity and bioenergy contribute as well.

-Nuclear power is a low carbon power source, but it's not renewable.
+Nuclear power is a low carbon power source too, but it's not renewable.

-Wind power is the second-largest source of UK electricity.
-Wind turbines produced around a fifth of the electricity generated in the UK in 2020, according to the government Department for Business, Energy and Industrial Strategy (BEIS).
+Wind power is the second-largest source of electricity in the UK and the most efficient renewable form of energy.
+It produced 29% of the electricity generated in the UK in the first quarter of 2022, according to government figures from the Department for Business, Energy and Industrial Strategy (BEIS).

-Wind turbines don’t need much wind to turn them.
-A gentle breeze (around three to five metres per second) is enough.
+Wind turbines don’t need much wind to turn them - a gentle breeze (around three to five metres per second) is sufficient.

-The amount of wind power generated in the UK increased by 18% between 2019 and 2020.
+The amount of wind power generated in the UK increased by 3.9% in the first quarter of 2022.

 More of our wind power comes from onshore windfarms than offshore wind farms.
-But that gap is closing, and the government plans to increase offshore wind generation to 40GW by 2030 (in 2019, we had 8.5GW of offshore wind farm capacity).
+But that gap is closing, and the government plans to increase offshore wind generation to 40GW by 2030.
+By comparison, in 2019, we had 8.5GW of offshore wind farm capacity.

-Around 5% of electricity generated in the UK in 2020 came from the sun using solar panels.
+Some 2.5% of electricity generated in the UK in 2021 came from the sun using solar panels.
 This doesn't include individual solar photovoltaic (PV) panels on people's homes, so the proportion of solar electricity is likely to be higher.

-They can generate electricity as long as it’s light, but the stronger the sunlight, the better they will work.
+Solar panels use PV cells to convert the sun’s energy into electricity.
+The panels can generate electricity as long as it’s light, but the stronger the sunlight, the better they will work.
+Read our advice guide to find out more about .

-Hydroelectricity was responsible for around 2% of UK electricity generation in 2020.
+Hydroelectricity was responsible for almost 7% of UK electricity generation in the first quarter of 2022 owing to lower rainfall than the previous quarter.

 All of these involve water spinning a turbine to activate a generator and produce electricity.